HL7/US-Core/input/pagecontent/general-guidance.md

 `GET [base]/[Resource-type]?name=value&...`

 For this RESTful search, the parameters are a series of name=\[value\] pairs encoded in the URL.
 The search parameter names are defined for each resource.
-For example, the Observation resource the name “code” for search on the LOINC code.
-For more information see the [FHIR RESTful Search API]
+For example, the Observation resource has the name "code" for searching on the LOINC code.
+For more information, see the [FHIR RESTful Search API]

-Note that the patient may be *implicit* in the context in some implementations (e.g. using SMART).
+Note that the patient may be *implicit* in the context of some implementations (e.g., using SMART).
 Then the patient parameter can be omitted:

 `GET [base]/[Resource-type]{?other-parameters}`

 ### Searching Multiple Patients

-Currently, most EHRs permit queries that provide a single patient id, but do not support the comma separated query or a query where the patient parameter is omitted as described in the standard FHIR REST API.
-Instead, a user facing app can perform multiple "parallel" queries on a list of patient ids.
-Alternatively, the [FHIR Bulk Data Access (Flat FHIR)] specification can be used to perform a "back end" system level query to access a large volumes of information on a group of individuals or when trying to identify and query against an unknown population such as when looking for population based research data or for population-level queries for public health surveillance.
+Currently, most EHRs permit queries that provide a single patient id but do not support the comma-separated query or a query where the patient parameter is omitted, as described in the standard FHIR REST API.
+Instead, a user-facing app can perform multiple "parallel" queries on a list of patient ids.
+Alternatively, the [FHIR Bulk Data Access (Flat FHIR)] specification can be used to perform a "back end" system-level query to access large volumes of information on a group of individuals.
+It can also be used to identify and query against an unknown population, such as when looking for population-based research data or population-level queries for public health surveillance.

-However, neither specification defines how a user facing provider app is able to seek realtime "operational" data on multiple patients (such as all patients with recent lab results).
+However, neither specification defines how a user-facing provider app is able to seek real-time "operational" data on multiple patients (such as all patients with recent lab results).
 Opportunities to add this capability to this guide are discussed in [Future of US Core]

 ### Compartment Based Search